shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-triton-audio-inventory.md

 ---
 title: Microsoft Monetize - Buying Triton Audio Inventory
-Description: This article provides specific information for the Triton Audio Ad Exchange, which includes testing your ads and setting up a line item or campaign to target Triton audio inventory. ms.date: 10/28/2023
+description: This article provides specific information for the Triton Audio Ad Exchange, which includes testing your ads and setting up a line item or campaign to target Triton audio inventory. ms.date: 10/28/2023
 ---